jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 </div>

-If we are adding a point to a shape, then the point is interpreted as a vector and the shape should be moved in the direction of this vector.
+When adding a point to a shape, the point is interpreted as a vector and the shape should move in the direction of this vector.
-* For `Circle` shape it is sufficient to add the point to the center of the circle.
+* For the `Circle` shape, it is sufficient to add the point to the center of the circle.
 * For `Rectangle`, it is required to add the point to both corners of the rectangle.

-Multiplying a shape by a scalar should perform the scaling operation.
+Multiplying a shape by a scalar should result in a scaling operation.
-* For `Circle`, it is sufficient to multiply the radius to the scalar.
+* For `Circle`, it is sufficient to multiply the radius by the scalar.
-* For `Rectangle` the implementation is a bit trickier.
+* For `Rectangle`, the implementation is a bit trickier.
   It is required to scale the width and height of the rectangle and then recompute its bottom-right corner.
-  You might use the pre-defined functions `width` and `height` to get the corresponding properties of the rectangle (defined in the file `rectangle.hpp`).
+  You might use the predefined functions `width` and `height` to get the corresponding properties of the rectangle (defined in the file `rectangle.hpp`).

 ```c++